gomorpheus/morpheus-apidoc/source/includes/_roles.md

 permissionCode  |  | **InstanceType** is the code for Global Instance Type Access access     |  | **full**, **custom**, or **none**

-## Customizing a Role's Instance Type Access
+## Customizing Instance Type Access

 > Global Instance Type Access must first be changed to **custom** as seen above.